babolivier/brendan.abolivier.bzh/content/password-store.md

 Thanks for reading through this post, and huge thanks to [the amazing feedback and attention](https://twitter.com/BrenAbolivier/status/995973756240777217) you gave following my [latest post on Matrix](/enter-the-matrix), that's hugely appreciated.

 The length and complexity of the said last post brought some fatigue with it, which explains this one's lateness.
-Taking that into account, and given the fact that I'm working really hard on [Trancendances's immersion{s}](http://www.immersions.bzh) party in Brest that's taking place in less than two weeks, I don't think I'll be publishing any more post in the next couple of weeks (except maybe a very small one on a couple tools I discovered recently, but that's far from sure).
+Taking that into account, and given the fact that I'm working really hard on the [Trancendances's immersion{s}](http://www.immersions.bzh) party in Brest that's taking place in less than two weeks, I don't think I'll be publishing any more post in the next couple of weeks (except maybe a very small one on a couple tools I discovered recently, but that's far from sure).

 I'll see you after that, most likely in a bit less than three weeks, for a brand new blog post (of which I already know the topic, and it'll be a completely non-tech one, for a change!).
 See you then!